-Career coaches provide training, emotional and professional support, and clarity during the job search.
+Online career coaches provide training, emotional and professional support, and clarity during the job search.
 As consultants and advisors, coaches also help job seekers make wise choices when evaluating potential positions, negotiating salaries, and preparing for interviews.
 If you’re one of the many people looking for work right now, here is what you need to know on having an ally to help you with your job search:

-A good career coach is like a teacher, mentor, advisor, boss, and friend all rolled into one person.
+A good online career coach is like a teacher, mentor, advisor, boss, and friend all rolled into one person.
 They provide perspective and can help individuals identify skills they may not be aware they have.
 Most people in the workforce are not cognizant of how their skillset, background, and talking points come off to others and how it separates them from other candidates.

-Career coaches can provide individuals with a perspective on how to see themselves as they appear to others.
+Online career coaches can provide individuals with a perspective on how to see themselves as they appear to others.
 They can answer questions such as:

 - What are my strengths?